 Port Douglas weather offers an average of 29 degrees celsius over the summer and a balmy 26 degrees over the winter and spring.
-Our seasons provide a little bit of everything, with dry, breezy winters from May to October and your classic hot and humid beach holiday over the summer, so take your pick!
+Our seasons provide a little bit of everything, with dry, breezy winters from May to October and your classic hot and humid beach holiday, so take your pick!

 The enchanting Macrossa Street

-Stunning, picturesque, and vibrant are three words we frequently hear when visitors describe this particular street.
-Lined with flowering trees, it runs from the port to Four Mile Beach with alfresco cafes, restaurants, boutique retail and a wide range of accommodation on offer.
+Stunning, picturesque, and vibrant.
+It is lined with flowering trees and runs from the port to Four Mile Beach with alfresco cafes, restaurants, boutique retail, and accommodations.

 Shop until you drop or explore the delicious cuisine, knowing that you can escape the madness into market park or the beach on either end at any time.

 So many activities!

 It’s hard to beat a classic, and we have them in abundance.
 Great Barrier Reef tours, Daintree Rainforest experience, and Cape Tribulation tours are on the Port Douglas trip checklist.
 Make lasting memories in these rare and iconic locations, sought after by travellers across the globe.